A black Howler Monkey climbing on a tree branch

 Student loans: If you qualify for student loans, your program should qualify.
 We are able to provide you with a letter confirming your participation in the program for funding purposes.
 Please email group.study@ucalgary.ca to request a letter.
 Please note that eligibility for student loans is determined by your loans provider.

 Please be aware that the conditions at ITEC are very rustic.
 The site is well-established and safe, however you will be in close contact with wildlife, insects, and each other (minimal privacy).
 There is no WiFi and restricted electricity.
-Water availability depends on rainfall and showering may be restricted to one 3 minute shower per day.
-We will discuss this in depth and make sure you are well-prepared before you travel, but if you have any concerns or questions, please contact the instructors.
+Water availability depends on rainfall and showering may be restricted to one 3-minute shower per day.
+We will discuss this in depth and make sure you are well-prepared before you travel, but if you have any concerns or questions, you are welcome to contact the instructors.

 This program is open to undergraduate students in good academic standing from all faculties.